VisionAI-USF/TextureHeterogeneityDetection/README.md

       + <i>"Features.q_features.disjoint_largest_region_v"</i>: The largest ratio of a <b>disjoint*</b> habitat area to an RoI area.<br>
       + <i>"Features.q_features.disjoint_mean_region_v"</i>: The mean ratio of a <b>disjoint*</b> habitat area to an RoI area.<br>
       + <i>"Features.q_features.disjoint_median_region_v"</i>: The median ratio of a <b>disjoint*</b> habitat area to an RoI area.<br>
-  + <i>"Features.centroids_mean_dist"</i>: Mean euclidean distance from each habitat texture signature to a RoI texture signature.
-The RoI texture signature is defined as mean value of all texture signatures.<br>
+  + <i>"Features.centroids_mean_dist"</i>: Mean Euclidean distance from each habitat texture signature to an RoI texture signature.
+The RoI texture signature is defined as a mean value of all texture signatures.<br>
-  + <i>	"Features.centroids_std_dist"</i>: Standart deviation of euclidean distances from each habitat texture signature to a RoI texture signature.
-The RoI texture signature is defined as mean value of all texture signatures.<br><br>
+  + <i>	"Features.centroids_std_dist"</i>: Standard deviation of Euclidean distances from each habitat texture signature to an RoI texture signature.
+The RoI texture signature is defined as the mean value of all texture signatures.<br><br>

-<b>*Habitats</b> are detected without the respect to their location within an RoI.
+<b>*Habitats</b> are detected without the requirment that they be a contiguous region within an RoI.
 As a result, an individual habitat can be presented as a set of disjoint sub-regions within an RoI.
-In the case where area statistics is computed on disjoint habitats each disjoint region of a habitat is considered as an independent habitat.<br><br>
+In the case where area statistics are computed on disjoint habitats each disjoint region of a habitat is considered as an independent habitat.<br><br>

-For a detailed description of the statistical features see the paper.<br>
+For a detailed description of the statistical features please see the paper.<br>